 3. Compatibility with Digital Shopping Carts

-Every good eCommerce site has a robust shopping cart system that customers use to select and pay for items.
+The best EPOS system for your business has a robust shopping cart system that customers use to select and pay for items.
 For businesses that conduct both offline and online sales, an ePOS can centralise online shopping cart data into the same interface that’s used to manage offline sales.
 Advanced ePOS solutions like Vend are designed to seamlessly integrate with the leading digital shopping carts for a streamlined customer experience that facilitates a high rate of satisfaction and loyalty.